Data-to-Insight-Center/patra-toolkit/README.md

 ## About The Project

-The **Patra Model Card toolkit** is designed to assist in creating model cards that capture essential metadata for machine learning models, including fairness, explainability, and performance metrics.
-This toolkit simplifies the process of defining, organizing, and displaying this information, with the capability to store it in a graph database for enhanced transparency and traceability.
+The **Patra Model Card toolkit** is designed to simplify and accelerate the creation of model cards by automating the addition of essential descriptive information about machine learning models.
+This toolkit streamlines the integration of standardized details through a schema that captures key characteristics of machine learning models.

+With a semi-automated pipeline, the toolkit reduces the time and effort required to develop model cards by populating a set of descriptive fields independently, with no need for user input.
+These fields include fairness metrics and explainability information, generated via automated scanners and directly added to the model card.

 ### Key Features:
 - **Easy Installation**: Install directly in your Colab notebook or locally for development.
 - **Metadata Handling**: Easily add and customize model metadata such as name, version, description, keywords, and more.

+## Usage
+#### Notebook Examples
+You can find usage examples in the [Notebooks](./examples/notebooks) folder.

+#### Model card Examples
+You can find usage examples in the [Model Cards](./examples/model_cards) folder.

 ## Getting Started

-### Prerequisites

-Before you begin, ensure you have met the following requirements:

-- Python 3.8 or later
-- Install the necessary packages listed in `requirements.txt`:

 ```shell
 pip install -r requirements.txt